 Update Oct 25th, 2024

-The transparent feature was brought back for the summer, but confirmed on-site that they are now permanently opaque again.
+The transparent feature was brought back for the summer, but they are now permanently opaque again.